 School of Communication Studies Launches Spring Colloquium Series

-The Kent State University School of Communication Studies has announced the line-up of its 2017 spring colloquium speaker series.
+The School of Communication Studies has announced the line-up of its 2017 spring colloquium speaker series.

-Each colloquia will be held from 4 to 5 p.m. in room 109 of the Art Building.
-Each session will include a presentation based on faculty research followed by questions and answers with the audience.
+The colloquia will be held from 4 to 5 p.m. in Rm.
+109 of the Art Building.
+Each colloquium will include a presentation of research followed by a Q&A session with the audience.
 Refreshments will be served to those attending.

 The colloquium series strives to foster intellectual and collaborative exchange between a diverse range of faculty and graduate students by facilitating thoughtful and meaningful discussions about current social occurrences.
 Academic scholars from Kent State, as well as scholars from across the country, are invited to participate to help Kent community members stay informed about research conducted beyond our campus.